JeremyRand/namecoin.org/team/index.md

 **Lead C++ GUI Engineer** <br>
 Brandon is a hacker with a background in independent journalism and machine learning who works on Namecoin-Qt.
 In addition to his work on Namecoin Core, he maintains a Namecoin port of Bitcore, Bitcore-Namecoin.
 When he's not on his computer he's probably skateboarding.

+## Hugo Landau

+**Lead Networking Engineer** <br>
+Hugo is the creator of ncdns, the core middleware component for Namecoin DNS resolution, as well as the principal author of the Namecoin Domain Names specification.
+He is also the author of the madns DNS library, the nccald Namecoin calendar daemon, and the winsvcwrap Windows service supervision tool.
+Besides Namecoin, his other work includes the ACME client acmetool and firmware reverse engineering for the purposes of creating owner-controlled hardware free of firmware blobs, such as for the POWER9 Talos II.
+He is also an OpenSSL committer.

 ## Joseph Bisch

 **Lead Porting & Reproducible Build Engineer** <br>